EU-U.S. data-sharing deal faces major challenge in EU court

 Wednesday's opinion to judges, who are expected to rule in a few months' time, comes at a delicate time for the renegotiation of Safe Harbour.

-"It could have an impact on the whole Safe Harbour system as a transfer solution," said Tanguy Van Overstraeten, a partner specialising in data protection at law firm Linklaters.
+"It could have an impact on the whole Safe Harbour system as a transfer solution," said Tanguy Van Overstraeten, a partner specializing in data protection at law firm Linklaters.

 "If the judges come to the situation where Safe Harbour is not valid then it could be reopening the whole story and that, for many thousands of U.S. companies, would be very difficult because that could mean that in fact the basis of the transfer of data by them would be invalid," Van Overstraeten said.